DaanDemaecker/DaanDemaecker.github.io/AboutMe/index.md

 I am good at taking and applying feedback, a lot of this site looked different before receiving and applying feedback from my friends and colleagues.

 ## Studies
-I started studying Latin in high school, but after a year, I realized that mindlessly memorizing wasn't for me.
+I started studying Latin in high school, but after a year, i changed tracks to pursue math and science.
-This made me change tracks and I studied math and science for the next 5 years, this is where I found my first passion for learning.
+I studied math and science for the next 5 years, this is where I found my first passion for learning.
-Because I thought I found my passion in science, mainly physics, I started studying physics at the school KULAK in Kortrijk, Belgium.
+After highschool, I started studying physics at the school KULAK in Kortrijk, Belgium.
-But after a year I once again changed tracks because physics was mostly theory and not much practice, this made me lose interest.
-After looking for an alternative I realized making games was an option, it had math, it had some applied physics, it was perfect.
+After a year I discovered making games was an option and my mind was blown, it had math, it had some applied physics, it was perfect.
-This is how I got to study Game Development at [**Digital Arts and Entertainment**](https://www.digitalartsandentertainment.be) in Kortrijk, Belgium where I am now finishing my third year.
+This is how I got to study Game Development at [**Digital Arts and Entertainment**](https://www.digitalartsandentertainment.be) in Kortrijk, Belgium where I am now in my third year.